-The marvellous Mojo Muddy Madness event returns on Saturday 30th March and this time we are supporting local schools!
-Many local schools bring their students to Mojo Active for our outdoor educational programmes and we’d like to “give back”.
-We hope everyone will get involved as for every ticket sold, we will donate £1 to your nominated local school.
-So whether you take on the slightly easier 2k course or choose to go for it over the 5k distance, rope in family & friends for this fantastic, family, fun event!
+The EPIC Mojo Muddy Madness event returns on Saturday 5th October.
+As before, for every ticket sold, we will donate £1 to your nominated local school so the more friends and family involved, the more funds raised for your selected school.
+Many local schools bring their students to Mojo Active for our outdoor educational programmes so it seems fitting to support them with our Muddy Madness event.
+So whether you take on the slightly easier 2k course or choose to go for it over the 5k distance, please rope in family & friends for this fantastic, family, fun event!
 All participants receive a Mojo Muddy Madness Hero medal!

-This March there will be 2 course options around the Mojo Active fields in Almondsbury (5 mins from Cribbs Causeway):
+This October there will be 2 event options around the Mojo Active fields in Almondsbury (5 mins from Cribbs Causeway):

 Available on site: